iar747/cpuplot/README.md

 ## Synopsis:
 Displays bar graphs to the terminal depicting the Total CPU Usage Percentage and the Total 1 Minute Load Average Percentage.
-It also shows name of the process with the highest CPU utilization.
+It shows the name of the process with the highest CPU utilization, and allows to view back in time the CPU usage.

-If the system has been in sleep mode, it displays the "ASLEEP" text.

 Default wait interval between system readings is 5secs.
 But a different one can be passed in the command line with the **-i** argument.

+The script detects when the system is in SLEEP mode and shows the "ASLEEP" text.

 **Build for MacOS bash.
 A linux version coming soon.**